 2007 was an exceptional year in that ICBC realized strong investment income including a one-time income of \$135 million from the sale of the Central City development in Surrey.
-2008 is also expected to be an exceptional year due to unusually low claims costs.
-Both current year claims incurred costs and prior years' claims adjustments are expected to be favourable to plan.
-These exceptions are not expected to recur in future years.

-The decline in equity investment markets during 2008 has negatively impacted both investment income and the amount of unrealized investment gains.
-The forecasted investment incomes take into consideration the impacts from the current investment markets.
-The change in net incomes over the years is mainly due to changes in investment income or changes to claims costs as they revert back to longer-term trends.
-As in past years, operating costs will continue to be managed prudently.
+2008 was also an exceptional year due to unusually low claims costs.
+Both current year claims incurred costs and prior years' claims adjustments in 2008 were favourable to plan.
+The decline in equity investment markets during 2008 negatively impacted both investment income and the amount of unrealized investment gains.
+The current 2009 outlook for net income of \$460 million is better than the original target of \$260 million.
+The improved net income is mainly due to both higher than plan investment income and lower than plan claims costs.